 The AIDS Drug Assistance Program (ADAP) is funded by the federal government to help pay for HIV drugs for people who might not be able to afford them otherwise.
 Your local ADAP office can let you know which drugs it pays for and what the income limits are for your state.

 Some states have a waiting list for ADAP.
 In other states, the ADAP program is big enough to cover not only HIV drugs, but also some medical care and non-HIV medications, such as those used to manage side effects.

-For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of our Public Benefits and HIV info sheet.
+For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of The Well Project's Public Benefits and HIV in the US article.

 For those who have trouble paying, there are federal tax credits and subsidies (money the government gives you) for people with low and middle incomes to help make the insurance premium more affordable.

 Drug companies run Patient Assistance, Expanded Access, and Compassionate Use Programs.
 Each company has its own rules for deciding how the program works.
 Your health care provider will need to complete applications in order for you to apply.

 Patient Assistance Programs help people get medications that are already approved by the US Food and Drug Administration (FDA).
 If you qualify for the program, you will be able to get your HIV drugs without cost.
 Patient Assistance Programs are usually a short-term solution until another way of paying for the drug is arranged.
 However, this can be helpful if you are waiting for insurance or government benefits to begin.

 Expanded Access and Compassionate Use programs provide drugs that are not yet FDA-approved to people who are in serious risk of illness or who have no other way to construct a good treatment regimen.
 The drugs are provided free of charge by the companies developing them through participating health care providers.